Managed retreat: How the rest of the world handles it

 She agreed people needed independent help.

-“I think it would be helpful to have an ombudsman to be there to be able to guide a community through the process and [come] to consensus on what they want to do.”
+“I think it would be helpful to have an ombudsman to be there to be able to guide a community through the process and [help them come] to a consensus on what they want to do.”

 Get organised, appoint good leadership